elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_authentication.md

 end
 ```

-Save that file, and then from the command-line we'll run the `mix` command that
+Save that file, and then from the command line we'll run the `mix` command that
 fetches dependencies:

 ```shell